Jill Yakas Gallery

 These are pure exercises of what happens when certain colors and textures collide.
 It begins with a few marks, an opening, and what follows is a conversation.
 I really try to let the paint speak and be just an observer and finally a critic during the whole process.
 I avoid the expected, predictable, and really try to dig very deep.

-Jennifer Pochinski lived in Athens with her two young daughters.
-She now lives in the United States.
-The 2008 show was her first one-woman show.
+Jennifer Poxhinki lived in Athens with her two young daughters.
+The 2008 exhibition was her first solo show.

 About the Gallery : Home Page